Skylab 40th Anniversary Community Program

 Here is how you can get involved with the 40th anniversary:

-The Australian Premiere of the documentary film ‘Searching for Skylab’ will take place on 11 July in Esperance as part of our Skylab 40th Anniversary Community Program.
+The Australian Premiere of the documentary film ‘Searching for Skylab’ will take place 6pm on 11 July, at the Esperance Civic Centre, as part of our Skylab 40th Anniversary Community Program.

 This film is a treasure trove of as-yet-unseen archival footage of Skylab with commentary from its astronauts, workers, major players, and experts.
 Director Dwight Steven-Boniecki’s film also serves to demolish some commonly held myths about Skylab, which have persisted for 45-plus years.

-The Esperance Museum is proud to be parternering with the Apex Club of Esperance for this competition.
-If you have any questions regarding this competition, please contact Sarah Russell from the Apex Club of Esperance on 0407 672 969 or email email@example.com
+The Esperance Museum is partnering with the Shire of Esperance Waste and Recycling department for this competition.
+If you have any questions regarding this competition, please contact Georgia Ryan on 9071 0610.

 This year marks the 40th anniversary of Skylab falling back to Earth.
 Some say that it sounded like a sonic boom and others say it looked like fireworks.
 Skylab crashing back to Earth is one of our most memorable events for our community that has a significant international connection.